RenderQwerty/desktop-config/README.md

 ------------

-Execute script which install depenceies: `./init.sh`
+Execute script which install dependencies: `./init.sh`

-Then execute playbook like this: `ansible-playbook -K site.yml`
+And when its done - execute playbook like this: `ansible-playbook -K site.yml`

 Author Information